 Please note that some translations using Google Translate may not be accurately represented and downloaded documents cannot be translated.
 Dana-Farber assumes no liability for inaccuracies that may result from using this third-party tool, which is for website translation and not clinical interactions.
 You may request a live medical interpreter for a discussion about your care.

-Dr. Freed-Pastor is a medical oncologist and physician-scientist at the Dana-Farber Cancer Institute specializing in gastrointestinal cancers.
-Dr. Freed-Pastor received his M.D., Ph.D. from Columbia University College of Physicians and Surgeons.
-Following the successful completion of his MD/PhD, Dr. Freed-Pastor completed his residency training in Internal Medicine at Massachusetts General Hospital, followed by a Medical Oncology fellowship at the Dana-Farber Cancer Institute.
-Dr. Freed-Pastor also conducts research in the laboratory of Dr. Tyler Jacks at the Koch Institute for Integrative Cancer Research at MIT, one of the Lustgarten Foundation dedicated pancreatic cancer research laboratories.
-His research focuses on developing improved pre-clinical and co-clinical models for pancreatic cancer, with a particular emphasis on understanding the role of the immune system during pancreatic tumor development and offering insights into therapeutic approaches that leverage the immune system for the treatment of pancreatic cancer.
+Dr. Freed-Pastor is a medical oncologist and physician-scientist at Dana-Farber Cancer Institute and the Broad Institute of Harvard and MIT.
+He received his MD and PhD from Columbia University College of Physicians and Surgeons and subsequently completed residency in Internal Medicine at Massachusetts General Hospital and a fellowship in Medical Oncology at Dana-Farber Cancer Institute.
+Following a postdoctoral research fellowship in the laboratory of Dr. Tyler Jacks at MIT, Dr. Freed-Pastor joined the staff of Dana-Farber Cancer Institute and Brigham and Women's Hospital.
+He specializes in the treatment of patients with gastrointestinal cancers, with a particular focus on pancreatic cancer.
+He also directs a research laboratory that studies the role of the immune system during pancreatic tumor development and applies these insights to develop novel therapeutic approaches that leverage the immune system for the treatment of pancreatic cancer.